Date of Degree

 Copyright 2011 Manza Battle Joshua Atkinson

 Atkinson, Manza Battle Joshua.
-"Fundamentals and applications of co-crystal methodologies: reactivity, structure determination, and mechanochemistry." dissertation, University of Iowa, 2011.
+"Fundamentals and applications of co-crystal methodologies: reactivity, structure determination, and mechanochemistry."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.